WilliamLa59/PythonProjects/YoutubeAudioDownloader/README.md

 # YoutubeAudioDownloader

 A python project used to download youtube audio.
-Impliments a functional GUI that allows the user to specify a download location for files.
+Impliments a functional GUI that allows the user to copy any youtube link to download and specify a download location for files.

 Audio will be downloaded in webm format but the ".webm" extention can be changed to ".mp3" if needed